What’s the Best Time to Pave Your Driveway in PA?

 - How deep will your topcoat be?
 Thicker topcoats retain heat longer.
 This means you can pour in slightly colder temperatures if your topcoat is going to be on the thicker side.

 - How many square feet of asphalt do you need?
 If rain is on the horizon or cold temperatures are approaching, square footage matters.

 - Will you hire a local paving company?
 When working with professionals, you should consider hiring a local paving company.
 Local companies understand your area’s unique weather patterns.
 They can offer valuable advice and services to help facilitate a successful pour.

 Contact CMI Paving for Your Driveway Installation

 Do you need help with your residential paving project?
 CMI Paving is your local answer for your asphalt needs.
-We have been in business in South-Central Pennsylvania since 1985, serving the areas of Harrisburg, Cumberland County, Dauphin County and Perry County.
+We have been in business in South-Central Pennsylvania since 1985, serving the areas of Harrisburg, Cumberland County, Dauphin County, Perry County and York County.
 If you want to know the best time of year to pave your driveway in Central Pennsylvania, we are the ones to call.